 i) Photography to be done in the medical photography unit prior to the biopsy after signing the photography consent.
 If the patient refuses photography, this should be mentioned in his file and the biopsy will be carried out.
 If the referring doctor will decide not to do photograph then this would be his responsibility.

-j) All appointments of the patients should be manually recorded on the special yellow card, and should also be registered in the computer system at the OPD appointment desk.
+j) All appointments of the patients should be manually recorded on the special yellow card, and should also be registered in the computer system at the OPD appointments desk.

-m) The following papers in any OPD file: MR2 ( appendix 16) , MR7 ( appendix 17 A) then MR1 (Appendix 17B), body drawing sheet and prescription sheet
+m) The following papers should be included in any OPD file: MR2 (appendix 16), MR7 (appendix 17 A) then MR1 (Appendix 17B), body drawing sheet and prescription sheet.

-n) The following papers in any Phototherapy file: MR2, MR7, DERM3, DERM4, DERM5 , body drawing sheet then MR1 and prescription sheet
+n) The following papers should be included in any Phototherapy file: MR2, MR7, DERM3, DERM4, DERM5, body drawing sheet then MR1 and prescription sheet

 Appendix 20: Photo Therapy PASI sheet (Derm5)